apache/inlong-website/docs/sdk/dataproxy-sdk/go.md

 ---
-title: Go SDK
+title: Golang SDK
 sidebar_position: 4
 ---

-import {siteVariables} from '../../version';

 ## Create real-time synchronization task
 Create a task on the Dashboard or with the command line tool, and set `Auto Push` (autonomous push) as the data source type.

-## Import Go SDK
+## Import Golang SDK
-To use the Go SDK, you need to import it into your projects.
-Import the Go SDK:
+To use the Golang SDK, you need to import it into your projects.
+Import the Golang SDK:

 ```go
 import "github.com/apache/inlong/inlong-sdk/dataproxy-sdk-twins/dataproxy-sdk-golang/dataproxy"
 ```

 ## Data report process